Are you looking for an easy way to hire an accounts payable expert for your team?

 11. What does AIS mean?

-An AIS is an accounting information system.
+AIS is short for an accounting information system.
 The term refers to a structural process that businesses use to compile and store, manage and process, and then report the organization’s financial data.
-Accountants, business analysts, chief financial officers, and managers use AISs to ensure accurate financial reporting.
+Accountants, accounts payable clerks, business analysts, chief financial officers, and managers use AISs to ensure accurate financial reporting.

 12. Explain what an invoice is.